menghui-zhou/RoTS/README.md

 # RoTS
 Robust Temporal Smoothness in Multi-Task Learning, accepted by AAAI-2023.

+The files flsa.mexw32 and flsa.mexw64 are from [SLEP package](https://github.com/jiayuzhou/SLEP).

 Please consider citing our work if you find it helpful to yours: